 Agile has mainly two roles within it: primary or required and optional roles that depend on the project needs.
 For example, a software development team may include, but not be limited to, the following roles:

 Optionally, if your project requires, you might also need the help of software development team roles such as:

 Deciding on the size of the software development team for your project requires deep research and analysis of all influencing factors.

-Onix has over 100 IT specialists possessing various skills.
+Onix has over 100 IT specialists with a variety of skills.
 Our PMs will select a dedicated team based on your needs.
-The number and expertise of the company's programmers, UX/UI designers, quality assurance engineers, and project managers ensure that all necessary team member roles and responsibilities will be filled perfectly.
+The number and expertise of the company's programmers, UX/UI designers, quality assurance engineers, and project managers ensure that necessary team member roles and responsibilities will be assembled.
 A culture of cooperation and team-play facilitates teamwork for the best results.

-You can be sure your software product will be delivered on time and within budget.
+You can be confident your software product will be delivered on time and within budget.
 Contact us for more information and let us form the best project team for you!